About: Unlike many datasets which were designed for measurement and analysis, Natural Earth was made for cartography.

 You should make this decision based on how “zoomed in,” or detailed your want your map to be.
-For example, the following images are from the Natural Earth Countries layer zoomed in on the Aegean Sea at the three available scales.
+For example, the top three images to the right are from the Natural Earth Countries layer zoomed in on the Aegean Sea at the three available scales.

 When depicting smaller areas, the more detailed 1:10,000,000 scale displays features better.

 Step 2).
-After deciding which scale to use, the next step is to decide what kind of data you want.
+After deciding which scale to use, decide what kind of data you want.

 Natural Earth organizes its data into three categories: